-CQC Overall Rating: Good
+CQC Overall Rating: Good in all areas

 The Old Vicarage Care Home is located in the renowned conservation village of Weekley in Northamptonshire.
 Designed by Sir Arthur Blomfield in 1872, this listed building has operated as a residential care home for the elderly since 1984.